songokas/hvents/CHAGELOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [0.5.0] - 2025-07-24

+### Added

+- more mqtt subscription matching capabilities (matching a list and fuzzy matches)

+### Changed

+- command event remove empty command line arguments before execution
+- default merge policy for data - merge only if data is not defined (breaking change)
+- mqtt subscription event: pass own data to the next event

 ## [0.4.1] - 2025-05-13

 ### Changed